-When Wellington Parker Kidder was just fifteen years old, he patented an improvement in rotary steam engines and would go on to study applied mechanics and drawing in Boston.
+When Wellington Parker Kidder was just fifteen years old, he patented an improvement in rotary steam engines and went on to study applied mechanics and drawing in Boston.
 He became interested in printing presses and patented many improvements.
-It is not surprising then that typewriters would follow.
+It is not surprising, then, that typewriters would follow.

-The type bars stand up vertically behind the shield and swing down to strike the top of the platen.
-One can see what is being typed but would have to sit up straight to see over the shield.
-It is interesting to note that the Franklin was the first typewriter to have a shift lock function.
-The Franklin was well built, good to type on, well priced, and attractive.
-The Franklin sold well, with a model nine being manufactured in 1904.
+The typebars stand vertically behind the shield and swing down to strike the top of the platen.
+One can see what is being typed, though it requires sitting up straight to look over the shield.
+Interestingly, the Franklin was the first typewriter to feature a shift-lock function.
+It was well built, pleasant to type on, well priced, and attractive.
+The Franklin sold well, with a model 9 being manufactured in 1904.

-Mr. Kidder’s other great successes were the Empire (seen in this collection) and the Noiseless typewriter which Remington bought the rights for in 1924 and had great success in developing the design.
+Mr. Kidder’s other great successes were the Empire and the Noiseless typewriter, for which Remington bought the rights in 1924 and went on to achieve great success developing the design.

-Seen below is a wonderful photo of a young Mr. Kidder and a remarkable letter that he wrote in 1924, at 71, just three months before his death, apologizing for not being able to attend his alumni reunion.
-He however goes on with a commencement speech for those at the reunion, expounding on the wonder of the age.
-“On our little spec in space, our electron earth, many local things seem great to us.”
+Seen below is a wonderful photo of a young Mr. Kidder and a remarkable letter he wrote in 1924, at age 71, just three months before his death, apologizing for not being able to attend his alumni reunion.
+He goes on to deliver a kind of commencement speech for those gathered, reflecting on the wonder of the age: “On our little spec in space, our electron earth, many local things seem great to us.”
 It is well worth the read.

 “Type prints on top of the Cylinder, hence Writing always in sight as soon as written.”